 Russian scientists proposed replacing traditional methods of cultivating crops with two resource-saving methods: minimal and zero tillage.
-Such methods help to obtain a high yield with maximum profitability and to reduce the negative impact on the environment.
+Such methods help obtain a high yield with maximum profitability and reduce the negative impact on the environment.

 Resource-saving technologies reduce soil erosion due to plant residues on the surface, reduce the energy intensity of agricultural production, increase labor productivity and economic efficiency of growing crops.